 An updated study (CALGB 30406) compared erlotinib alone versus erlotinib/carboplatin/paclitaxel in patients (mainly Caucasian) with advanced NSCLC.
-558 The data showed that erlotinib alone was associated with fewer side effects in patients with sensitizing EGFR mutations when compared with erlotinib/chemotherapy.
-Thus, it is appropriate to interrupt or complete planned chemotherapy and switch to erlotinib, gefitinib, or afatinib therapy in patients found to have sensitizing EGFR mutations during chemotherapy (see EGFR Mutation Positive/First-Line Therapy in the NCCN Guidelines for Non-Small Cell Lung Cancer).
-559 For the 2016 update (Version 1), the NCCN Panel deleted the recommendation to add erlotinib to current chemotherapy based on this study.
-558 Erlotinib and gefitinib may also be continued in patients who have progressed if patients do not have multiple systemic symptomatic lesions (see Continuation of Erlotinib, Gefitinib, or Afatinib After Progression in this Discussion).
+The data showed that erlotinib alone was associated with fewer side effects in patients with sensitizing EGFR mutations when compared with erlotinib/chemotherapy.
+Thus, it is appropriate to interrupt or complete planned chemotherapy and switch to erlotinib, gefitinib, or afatinib therapy in patients found to have sensitizing EGFR mutations during chemotherapy (see EGFR Mutation Positive/First-Line Therapy in the NCCN Guidelines for NSCLC).
+The NCCN Guidelines do not recommend adding erlotinib, gefitinib, or afatinib to current chemotherapy based on this CALGB study.
+Erlotinib, gefitinib, or afatinib may be continued in patients who have progressed if patients do not have multiple systemic symptomatic lesions (see Continuation of Erlotinib, Gefitinib, or Afatinib After Progression in this Discussion).